AusClimateService/npcp/reports/phase1/phase1_report.md

 The first phase of the bias correction intercomparison was therefore designed to support that initiative.

-It focused on bias correction methods that were available to the ACS at that time (i.e. with functional software that was sufficiently well documented) and applied those methods to a subset of the multi-scenario, multi-model ensemble of regional climate model (RCM) simulations produced by NPCP partner organisations.
+It focused on bias correction methods that were available to the ACS at the time (i.e. with existing functional software that was sufficiently well documented) and applied those methods to a subset of the multi-scenario, multi-model ensemble of regional climate model (RCM) simulations produced by NPCP partner organisations.
 The RCMs were forced by data from a selection